mattstauffer/craftPluginDevHelpers/README.md

 # Plugin Dev Helpers for [Craft CMS](http://buildwithcraft.com/)

 ## Installation
-1. Move the `craftPluginDevHelpers` directory into your `craft/plugins` directory.
+1. Move the `craftplugindevhelpers` directory into your `craft/plugins` directory.
 2. Go to Settings &gt; Plugins from your Craft control panel and enable the `craftPluginDevHelpers` plugin

 ## Functions